Corporate identity trends

-The House of Saint Laurent updated its iconic logo of interconnected letters with a new image, a clear reflection of the aesthetic purity represented by the arrival of Anthony Vaccarello as the House’s new designer.
+The House of Saint Laurent updated its iconic logo of interconnected letters with a new image.
+It’s a clear reflection of the aesthetic purity represented by the arrival of Anthony Vaccarello as the House’s new designer.

 Boldface above all.

-Possibly because of the influence of social media (bold makes it easier to read moving images), we are in a boldface moment.
-Because of the force of its personality, it is not difficult to see boldface as the central element of a graphic composition.
+Possibly because of the influence of social media (bold makes it easier to read), we are in a boldface moment.
+It is not difficult to see boldface as the central element of a graphic composition.

 We began this article talking about it, and here we have Zara‘s new logo (with its boldface).

 Using white space could be a cool way to transmit ambivalent messages in our corporate image.
 This type of “pro-active negative space” allows us to increase the dynamism of our logo’s design.